tanex08/MY-PORTFOLIO/README.md

-# Developer Portfolio - James Ryan GAID
+# Developer Portfolio - TRISTAN JAY GAID

 A modern, sleek portfolio website built with Astro 6, Tailwind CSS, and FastAPI backend.
 Features a dark theme with neon yellow accents and a beautiful sidebar navigation.